High School Curriculum

-Stamford American’s Secondary School program is aimed at meeting the academic, social and emotional needs of our adolescent learners in Grade 9 to Grade 12.
+Stamford American’s High School program is aimed at meeting the academic, social and emotional needs of our learners in high school from Grade 9 to Grade 12.
 In addition to a rigorous academic syllabus, we advocate cultural understanding, positive social interactions and a thirst for lifelong learning.

 - 4 credits in English

 - 4 credits in elective units

 - 3 credits each in Science, Mathematics, Foreign Language, and Individuals and Societies.

 - 2 credits each in Physical and Health Education, and Arts

 - Eight semesters [or the equivalent] of academic work beyond grade 8

 - Completion of 2 semesters of Theory of Knowledge or Global Perspectives